Mary Paula Kebirungi Turyahikayo: Education background

 In 1974, she joined St Theresa Primary School for her Primary Leaving Examinations and later joined Immaculate Heart Girls Senior Secondary School to obtain her Uganda Certificate of Education in 1978.
 She was awarded Uganda Advanced Certificate of Education from Kibuli S.S in 1980 and was admitted at Makerere University to acquire her bachelor's degree of Arts in Social Sciences (Political Science, Sociology) in 1984.
 In 1997, she had a Postgraduate Certificate in Management from Uganda Management Institute.
 Mary later returned to Uganda Management Institute to acquire her Post graduate Diploma in Management (2000) and Master of Public Health Leadership(2009).

 Career before politics

-She was the Teacher/ Head, History Department at Baptist High School, Mombasa, Kenya(1986-1988) and Afraha High School, Nakuru, Kenya (1988-1990).
-In 1994, she joined Africa Science Technology Exchange as the Programme Associate and later joined Ministry of Health and served as the Administrator (1998-2004) and Assistant Coordinator, Public Sector(2004-2005).
-She was also employed as the Assistant Public Sector Coordinator for the Global Fund to fight AIDS, TB, Malaria (2004 - 2005) and Research Assistant at African Energy Policy Research Network, and a History and Geography teacher in Kenyan schools.
+She was the teacher and head, history department at Baptist High School, Mombasa, Kenya (1986–1988) and Afraha High School, Nakuru, Kenya (1988–1990).
+In 1994, she joined Africa Science Technology Exchange as the programme associate and later joined Ministry of Health and served as the administrator (1998-2004) and assistant Coordinator, Public Sector(2004-2005).
+She was also employed as the Assistant Public Sector coordinator for the Global Fund to fight AIDS, TB, Malaria (2004 - 2005) and research assistant at African Energy Policy Research Network, and a history and geography teacher in Kenyan schools.